Plants voted as: INVASIVE

 Ex Bieb.

-thunbergii DC.
+Berberis thunbergii DC.
+(Japanese barberry)

-all regions of the state in open and wooded uplands and wetlands.
+A shrub occuring in all regions of the state in open and wooded uplands and wetlands.
 Grows in full sun to full shade.
-Escaping from cultivation;
+Escaping from cultivation; spread by birds; forms dense stands.

 Cabomba